Top 5 Mistakes Homeowners Make When Applying for A Building Permit

 When we talk about common mistakes that homeowners make when engaging in any type of building and construction on their property, the biggest one of all is not getting one.
 If you’re a homeowner and you want to build, you must have a proper permit, and if you’re shopping for a property, you should always have the property inspected for any unlawful building and remodelling before you buy.

 For example, consider this case from 2019, as reported by CBC news.
-In this instance, a couple purchased a lakefront home that was later struck by a tree during amistakes when applying for a building permit storm and produced severe damage to the property.
+In this instance, a couple purchased a lakefront home that was later struck by a tree during a storm and produced severe damage to the property.
 Naturally, they turned to their insurance company and an engineering company was sent to assess the damage.
 They applied to the township for a permit to start the repairs, but were denied because, as it turned out, around two thirds of the house were built without proper permits.
 The couple ended up in a nightmare limbo between having to rezone the entire property (it was deemed structurally unsound), obtaining the proper building permits, and getting their insurance within a strict timeline.

 In addition to not being able to make repairs, the penalties for not having the appropriate permits can be extremely high.
 Under the Ontario building code, you can be charged up to $50,000 for a first offence and up to $100,000 for any future offence for not having the proper building permits in place.
 Your city can also force you to tear down any work that has been completed at your expense.
 This is why it is so important to ask the right questions, educate yourself and not rush with your project.
 As for the building permits applications, the most important thing to remember is to plan your project correctly from the start.
 Here are some of the most common mistakes you can make in the process: